awesomephant/blog/posts/continuous-typography.md

 ### Minimum and maximum values

 {% fig "/assets/continuous-type/function-clamp.svg" "Minimum and maximum values produce flat sections on either side of the slope."
-"3 linear functions with different minimum and maximum values are drawn on a coordinate system." "" %}
+"3 linear functions with different minimum and maximum values are drawn on a coordinate system." "" "big" %}

 It's often useful to define minimum and maximum values for a given property.
 We can do this by using the `min()` and `max()` in CSS: